Skip to content

 Deploying to hardware

-1. Connect a supported board (MatrixPortal S3 or Interstate 75 W) over USB (it mounts as CIRCUITPY).
+1. Connect a supported board such as the MatrixPortal S3 over USB (it mounts as CIRCUITPY).

 The same app code runs unchanged: UnifiedDisplay auto-selects the hardware backend on CircuitPython and auto-detects which board it's on (pass board="..." to force one).
-See Adding New Hardware.
+See Adding New Hardware for board ports.

 CircuitPython dependencies (circup)

-The device also needs the Adafruit libraries ScrollKit uses (e.g. adafruit_requests, adafruit_httpserver, adafruit_display_text, adafruit_bitmap_font).
-Manage them with circup:
+The device also needs the Adafruit libraries ScrollKit uses (e.g. adafruit_requests, adafruit_httpserver, adafruit_display_text, and adafruit_bitmap_font).
+The MatrixPortal S3 additionally needs adafruit_matrixportal.
+Manage the bundle libraries with circup:

 pip install circup